-Management determines the estimated useful lives and related depreciation charge for the Group's and the Company's investment property.
-Management will revise the depreciation charge where useful lives are different to previously estimated, or it will write-off or write-down technically obsolete or non-strategic assets that have been abandoned or sold.
+"Management determines the estimated useful lives and related depreciation charge for the Company's and Group's investment property.
+Management will revise the depreciation charge where useful lives are different to previously estimated, or it will write-off or write-down technically obsolete or non-strategic assets that have been abandoned or sold."